kristapratico/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/API_LISTING.md

     credential=TextAnalyticsApiKeyCredential("xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"),
 )

-documents = ["My cat might need to see a veterinarian", "The pitot tube is used to measure airspeed."]
+documents = ["The food was delicious and there were wonderful staff.", "The pitot tube is used to measure airspeed."]

 response = client.extract_key_phrases(documents)  # list[Union[ExtractKeyPhrasesResult, DocumentError]]
 result = [doc for doc in response if not doc.is_error]